1. Is it possible to camp outside a campsite in Croatia?

 For camping enthusiasts who do not own camping equipment, many campsites offer a wide range of accommodation options, such as mobile homes, apartments and bungalows.
 For more detailed information about accommodation options available, please visit the web pages of respective campsites.

 Mobile homes and bungalows consist of separate buildings of different sizes, with their own bedrooms, kitchen, living room, terraces and garden furniture.
 Apartments are also available in separate buildings, including their own balcony.
-All accommodation units are equipped with everything you’ll need during your stay, including towels, bedclothes and garden furniture such as garden chairs, tables, sun umbrellas...
+Almost all accommodation units are equipped with everything you’ll need during your stay, including towels, bedclothes and garden furniture such as garden chairs, tables, sun umbrellas...

 7. What are plot and pitches equipped with?